zeittresor/style_going_wild/README.md

 # style_going_wild
 Create wildcards from your styles of SD Forge / A1111

-This is a simple project with a huge impact, the simple script is creating exactly 2 .txt files from your custom styles you might have created using this function of Forge for Stable Diffusion.
+This is a simple project with a huge impact, the simple script is creating exactly 2 .txt files from your custom styles you might have created using this function of Forge for Stable Diffusion (or 4 if you include the forge included styles).

 <img width="372" height="183" alt="styleToWildcart2" src="https://github.com/user-attachments/assets/41dc3603-e793-435e-bfc3-4434379bd713" />